What to bring & what's included:

 All cabins are equipped with propane stove, propane refrigerator, propane lights or electric lights (small generator), dishes, pots, pans, plates, cups, cutlery, beds, inside table and chairs, gas for the boats and BBQs.
 Camps on Abamasagi have ice sheds.

-Guest are restricted to 100 lbs. per person on flight day and 20 lbs. per person on check flight.
-Overweight charges will be levied at 50 cents per pound.
+Guest are restricted to 120 lbs. per person on flight day.
+Overweight charges will be levied at $0.50 per pound.

 Sun Tan Lotion: The farther north you go, the thinner the atmosphere gets and the higher the UV index gets.
 With this in mind, if you are use to SPF 8 at home, then you will get the same results with SPF 25 in Nakina.

 NEW! - The legal limit for alcohol is now 0.05%.
 That means you cannot drive a boat or car for a least an hour after having one Canadian 5% beer or one shot of 40% spirit.
 If you eat after drinking, you will feel sober but in actual fact you are just slowing down the liver's ability to metabolize alcohol and the alcohol will stay in your system longer.
 If you are a heavy drinker, your liver will be so damaged that its ability to metabolize alcohol will be much slower than someone with a healthy liver or a young person, thus you can feel 100% sober and be way over the limit.
 The speed that your liver metabolizes alcohol dictates how drunk you are, not the level of alcohol in your blood.
 The legal blood alcohol limits have absolutely nothing to do with your ability to drive or whether you feel drunk, tipsy or sober.
 Save your drinking for around the fire.